justqwertty/ProjectFacialRecognition/README.md

 as he takes Inspiration from Articles listed below

-Histograms of Oriented Gradients for Human Detection by Navneet Dalal and Bill Triggs One Millisecond Face Alignment with an Ensemble of Regression Trees by Vahid Kazemi and Josephine Sullivan
+-Histograms of Oriented Gradients for Human Detection by Navneet Dalal and Bill Triggs

+-One Millisecond Face Alignment with an Ensemble of Regression Trees by Vahid Kazemi and Josephine Sullivan

-FaceNet: A Unified Embedding for Face Recognition and Clustering by Florian Schroff, Dmitry Kalenichenko and James Philbin
+-FaceNet: A Unified Embedding for Face Recognition and Clustering by Florian Schroff, Dmitry Kalenichenko and James Philbin

 Highly reccomend reading their research to get a better understanding on how all of this works